-In order to give my audience first hand experience of what I am talking about as missing from AI, I'll present examples of reasoning about triangles that as far as I know are not included in Euclid's Elements or in standard textbooks on euclidean geometry.
+In order to give my audience first hand experience of what I am talking about as missing from AI here are some examples that as far as I know are not included in Euclid's Elements or in standard textbooks on euclidean geometry.

 I think they build on deep competences shared with other intelligent species (e.g. nest building birds, squirrels, elephants, orangutans, hunting mammals).
-I'll contrast those geometric discovery processes with reasoning in propositional logic, which can easily be modelled on computers.

-Some parts of these spatial reasoning competences are already present in pre-verbal human toddlers though they are very hard to investigate because failure of a child to perform as an experimenter hopes says nothing about what that child can or cannot do.
+Some parts of these competences are already present in pre-verbal human toddlers though they are very hard to investigate because failure of a child to perform as an experimenter hopes says nothing about what that child can or cannot do.
 The problem may be a failure on the part of the experimenter to motivate the child or to trigger the right competences in the child, which might be triggered in a totally different social or non-social interaction.

-(Propositional) Logical reasoning: easy for computers
+Logical reasoning: easy for computers